 Freedom of speech is meaningless without freedom of thought

-Everybody might be free to utter whatever comes to their mind, but what is so important in doing so if all that does come is actually just utter nonsense arising from blind belief created by social programming?
-To put it differently, what is the point of freedom of speech when there’s no freedom of thought in the first place?
+Everybody might be free to utter whatever comes to their mind, but what is so good about it if all that comes is utter nonsense arising from blind belief created by social programming?
+To put it differently, what is the point of freedom of speech when there’s no freedom of thought?

 Freedom of speech is meaningless if speech is not powered by free, creative thought.